thomasrosen/LGBTQIA-Starterpack/README.md

 ## The Files

+The files are in the yaml format.
+This is readable by humans, but also parsable by computers.

 [Glossaries](Glossaries.yml): What do all the queer words mean?
 Here's a list of websites that provide definitions.

 [Maps](Maps.yml): Maps of queer places and lists of queer organisations.